chaobrain/brainunit/README.md

 [BrainUnit](https://github.com/chaobrain/brainunit) provides physical units and unit-aware mathematical system in JAX for brain dynamics modeling.
-It introduces rigoirous physical units into high-performance AI-driven abstract numerical computing.
+It introduces rigorous physical units into high-performance AI-driven abstract numerical computing.

 BrainUnit is initially designed to enable unit-aware computations in brain dynamics modeling (see our [BDP ecosystem](https://ecosystem-for-brain-dynamics.readthedocs.io/)).
 However, its features and capacities can be applied to general domains in scientific computing and AI4Science.
 Starting in 2025/02, BrainUnit has been fully integrated into [SAIUnit](https://github.com/chaobrain/saiunit) (the **Unit** system for **S**cientific **AI**).